Chick Corea piano

 Produced by Manfred Eicher

 A.R.C. documents Chick Corea at the cusp of a major leap of intuition.
-I am just not sure if this transition was in dire need of a record.
+Whether that transition was worthy of being recorded is debatable.
 The Wayne Shorter tune “Nefertitti” (sic) kicks things off to a grand start.
 Unfortunately, with the next tune, that spark seems to fade as quickly as it is ignited.
-With the exception of “Vedana” (Holland), the rest of the album is filled out by Corea originals which, while they may not have the same panache, do provide plenty of joyful moments…just not enough of them for my taste.
+With the exception of “Vedana” (Holland), the rest of the album is filled out by Corea originals which, while they may not have the same panache, do provide plenty of joyful moments…just not enough of them.

-This cursory set churns out some gritty work from Holland, with Corea and Altschul also in fine form, yet overall I find the album lacking in structure.
-There seems to be little in the way of progression from one cut to the next.
-This may not be a necessity for all jazz albums, but one look at the mainstays of the medium reveals a thematic or conceptual edge to even the most spontaneous happenings.
+This cursory set churns out some gritty work from Holland, with Corea and Altschul also in fine form, yet overall the album lacks structure.
+There is little progression from one cut to the next.
 For instance, “Thanatos” intrigues at first with its slow fade-in until one gets a handle on the rather disjointed goings on.
 The subsequent fadeout comes across as formulaic and feels more like an afterthought in the studio than part of the original spirit of the piece.

 Considering the shoes these three musicians had to fill, not only of their own mounting reputations but also those of the established greats with whom they had played in the recent past, their timing or energies simply may not have been on the same wavelength when this session was recorded.
 Still an album worth checking out, if not for its historicity, then at least for its stellar opening.